ruggeri/tech-notes/ai/neural-nets.md

       context.
 But maybe not so odd; we can easily learn what "She scrommed him with a frying pan", we might have an idea of what "scrommed" means.
+    * I believe this is how word2vec works.

 ## Lecturs 5-8: SGD and RNNs